OctoPrint/plugins.octoprint.org/_plugins/DisplayLayerProgress.md

 It shows the percentage, the current layer and the total layer count:

 - Printer Display: 50% 60/120
-- NavBar: Process: 50% Layer: 60/120
+- NavBar: Progress: 50% Layer: 60/120

+ATTENTION: The layer information output only works with Cura generated G-Code, because Cura insert the layer information (layer, layerCount) as comments in the file.

 For implementation details please visit the homepage.

-ATTENTION: The layer information output only works with Cura generated G-Code, because Cura insert the layer information (layer, layerCount) as comments in the file.